UCF vs. UConn NCAA Football Odds, Plays and Insights | November 20, 2021

 UConn Stats and Trends

-- The Huskies have an against the spread record of 3-1 in their four games as an underdog of 30.5 points or more this year.
+- The Huskies are 3-1 ATS when underdogs by 30.5 points or more this year.

-- UConn's games this season have gone over the total in four out of nine opportunities (44.4%).
+- UConn has hit the over in 44.4% of its opportunities this year (four times over nine games with a set point total).

-- When UConn scores more than 27.2 points, it is 1-0 against the spread and 0-2 overall.
+- UConn is 1-0 against the spread and 0-2 overall in games when it puts up more than 27.2 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.